-1.1.1 Basic Parameters of Electricity
+-1.1.1 Introduction to Electricity -

 Electricity is a natural force that comes into existence whenever there is a flow of electric charge between two components.
 When working with circuits, there is need for the users to be aware about some of the basic concepts of electricity, otherwise an incorrect connection in a circuit may cause high damage to people and the circuit components.